CliMA/CalibrateEmulateSample.jl/docs/src/examples/sinusoid_example.md

 # Walkthrough of code

+You can find the full scripts to reproduce this tutorial in `examples/Sinusoid/`.
 The code is split into four sections:

 1. Model set up in `sinusoid_setup.jl`
 2. Calibrate in `calibrate.jl`